deref/uni/README.md

 You will have one and only one list of dependencies.
 Your `package.json` files will be generated from that source configuration.
 Same for `tsconfig.json`.
-The source configuration file that - believe it or not - allows code comments.
+The source configuration file - believe it or not - allows code comments.

 Unirepo is _fast_ because it is ships as a native binary and builds your code using [esbuild][1].